 What is St John’s Wort?

-St John’s Wort (SJW) is a supplement derived from a yellow-flowered herb that grows wild across Europe, as well as some parts of Asia and America.
+St John’s Wort is a supplement derived from a yellow-flowered herb that grows wild across Europe, as well as some parts of Asia and America.
 In recent years, it has developed an impressive reputation for its ability to treat depression and anxiety, as well as a range of physical ailments.
 It was long hailed as a miracle herb and given to treat everything from aches and pains to mood swings.
-However, research has shown the active ingredient in SJW, hypericin, can increase certain enzymes in the body, which in turn purge marijuana’s mind-altering ingredient, THC, quicker from your system.
+However, research has shown the active ingredient in this herb, hypericin, can increase certain enzymes in the body, which encourages marijuana’s mind-altering ingredient, THC, to be purged from your body.

 Are there any downsides combining weed and St John’s wort?

-There are two factors which often influence our ability to quit weed:
+There are two factors which often influence our ability to quit weed with St John’s Wort:

 - Individual body chemistry